 - Utilize Employee Advocates.
 Candidates see employees as a window into the true nature of your organization.
 In an era when only 12% of employees put a lot of trust in what employers say about themselves, companies must increasingly rely on their employees to be their spokespeople on the employee experience.

 Having a reputable employer brand is a must for an organization’s strategy because it helps companies recruit better candidates, reduce hiring and marketing costs, and improve productivity.
-A staggering 78% of people will look into a company’s reputation as an employer before applying for a job and 88% of millennials believe that being part of the right company culture is very important.
-So having a strong employer brand that potential candidates can access at any time, especially online, allows them to see their potential fit to your company.
+A staggering 83% of employees and job seekers are likely to research company reviews and ratings when deciding on where to apply for a job, and 7 out of 10 people surveyed changed their opinion about a brand after the company replied to a review.
+So having a strong employer brand that potential candidates can access at any time, especially online, allows them to see their potential fit with your company.